996icu/996.ICU/en_US.md

 ## Gaining more popularity and publicity

 In early September 2016, it was said that __*58.com*__ (`58同城`, a classified advertisements company) introduced the "996" work schedule, without paying employees overtime who worked on weekends.
-The company later claimed that the schedule was only praticed to manage extral workflow during peak season - September and October, and that the schedule was not compulsory.
+The company later claimed that the schedule was only practiced to manage extral workflow during peak season - September and October, and that the schedule was not compulsory.

 In early 2019, __*Youzan*__ (`有赞`, a Hangzhou-based E-commerce company) announced the company would adopt "996" work schedule in the annual convention.
 Bai Ya, the CEO of Youzan, responded: "This will definitley be a right decision when we look back in a few years."